-In our In Person LSAT Course, our Live Online LSAT Course, and our Advanced Logic Games Course, we devote lesson segments to discussing killer games (and in the Advanced Course in particular, a significant amount of time is spent discussing specific elements of these games).
-The goal in each case is to help our students recognize that these games can be unusually challenging.
-If you can recognize that a game is difficult before spending much time on the game, there are a number of benefits:
+The Logic Games section is inevitable.
+For many, it’s the toughest section of the test.
+If Logic Games are generally difficult, why then would we choose to write about the hardest games ever to appear?
+The short answer is that there are tremendous benefits to be gained by reviewing these games.
+If you are able to understanding how to recognize them and deal with them, you’ll perform better in this section.
+In our In Person, Live Online, and Advanced Logic Games courses, we devote lesson segments to discussing killer games.
+In the Advanced Course in particular, we dedicate a significant amount of discussing specific elements of these games.
+The goal in each is to help our students recognize that these games can be unusually challenging.
+If you can recognize that a game is difficult before spending too much time on it, there are undoubtedly benefits.

-So, with that in mind, let’s move on to the list of the 12 hardest LSAT games of all time.
-The list is presented in chronological order.
-Although we can no longer offer direct downloads of the games (LSAC rules), this publication identifier link will tell you where to find them: https://www.powerscore.com/lsat/help/pub_ident.cfm.
+So, with that in mind, let’s move on to the list of hardest LSAT games of all time, ordered chronologically.
+This publication identifier link will tell you where to find them.

 Grouping: Defined-Moving, Balanced, Numerical Distribution.
 This is the most difficult Numerical Distribution game to ever appear, and students without a strong grasp of distributions invariably struggle with this game.